 The Kilburn Loop Trail: This is a 9-mile loop trail that passes by the Kilburn Pond, the second largest pond in the park.
 Mostly wooded, this is an off-road zone with fields and wetlands.

-It has moderate hills and curves and rocky and muddy sections.
-Kilburn loop trail offers a mix of challenge and scenery and is rated as average.
+The park has moderate hills and curves and rocky and muddy sections.
+Kilburn loop trail offers a mix of challenge and scenery that makes it stand out.
+It has earned an average rating.

 The Hubbard Hill Trail: This is a 4-mile out-and-back trail that climbs to the summit of Hubbard Hill, the highest point in the park.
 Steep and rocky, this trails features some switchbacks and ledges.